Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ###Context-free grammar of Macroop
-MicroAssembler class makes use of Python-Lex-Yacc(PLY) to parse the macroops, we have to look at context-free grammar that defines semantics of the grammar.
+MicroAssembler class makes use of Python-Lex-Yacc(PLY) to parse the macroops.
+To understand each statement defining macroops, we have to look at context-free grammar of macroop.

 *gem5/src/arc/micro_asm.py*
 ```python